marciofrayze/rackstep/README.md

 - keep the source code small.
 - implement only the necessary; no overcomplication.
 - allow easy implementation of microservices.
-- use a pure object oriented approach, avoiding DSLs  and configuration files.
+- use a pure object-oriented approach, avoiding DSLs and configuration files.

 ## Status